DenysRudenko/Project-2/README.md

 * The design idea for pages was taken from https://www.goodkindtattoo.com/
 * For README.md file, reference of https://github.com/DenysRudenko/Project-1 and https://github.com/josswe26/rpsls
 * A big thank you to mentor Marcel Mulders for tips and for supporting a project I made.
-* The quiz idea and some examples of code came from wathing that video https://www.youtube.com/watch?v=riDzcEQbX6k&ab_channel=WebDevSimplified
+* The quiz idea and some examples of code came from watching that video https://www.youtube.com/watch?v=riDzcEQbX6k&ab_channel=WebDevSimplified

 <a name="#future"></a>